 Precautionary measures remain in effect until an order for enforcement of the claim is issued or the court decides to terminate the precautionary measure.
+4 Is there a possibility of appeal against the measure?

 There is the possibility of submitting a separate appeal against the order for an interlocutory injunction.
 The general rules apply to submitting such appeals.
 The time limit for submitting an appeal is 15 days.
 The appeal must be lodged at the court that took the decision.
 If the appeal is well-founded, the court will set aside its order for the interlocutory injunction.
 Otherwise, upon application, or of its own motion if the claimant reduces the claim, the court may itself change the order.